Colorado Ghost Town Adventure 2017

 We woke up Tuesday morning to another great sunrise and started breakfast for everyone.
 Once all torn down, we headed east on Hayden Pass out of Villa Grove toward Coaldale then to Canon City where we headed north on Shelf Rd toward the old mining town of Victor.
+Victor was founded in 1891 and quickly became the most productive gold mining district in Colorado.
 This town has some serious history with a bunch of old mining stuff still there.
 Downtown had a few things in it to do and some really cool building to look at.
 We kept making our way toward Pikes Peak and noticed will be there in less time than anticipated.
 We called ahead to Lone Duck Campground just passed the Pikes Peak entrance.
 On the way off the trail coming into Colorado Springs, you come through what has to be the wealthiest part of that town.
 The golf course and homes are very luxurious, to say the least, and here we come through in our dirty Jeeps.
 We make it to the campground and what has to be some of the coolest hosts I think I have ever met at a campground.
 They tell us to go look and see what we can make happen in the tent sites and come back.
 We decided to make it work and set up our stuff.
 This family has to have the coolest arcade room ever with the best games of all time there.
 We all get our stuff out and cook for ourselves then hang out by the fire for a few.

 The next morning we get up, tear down, and go to the office to have a pancake breakfast.
 While the guys finish tearing down, Karl and I head into town to go grab his tire just in case my 15 plugs we put in the side wall don’t hold up!
 We met the rest of the group at Pikes Peak at 10 am.
 When we get there we all start heading up, stopping along the way sightseeing some different things.
 The temperature just kept dropping as we drive or should I say forcing our heavy rigs to the summit.
 It is an amazing drive to 14,000 feet with a ton of area to see from up there.
 We left the summit and start heading down where Peter had some problems with his clutch and pulled over.
 I did not hear him on the radio so I went all the way to the bottom (18 miles) when my phone vibrates for a text message about the issue and that the rangers are on it.
 Yeah right, I turned around and went back up Pikes Peak to see how we were going to get this Jk down that mountain when our rigs alone are fighting going down.
 I get back to him and Karl, Peter and myself fix it up and head down the mountain.
 I looked at it pretty simply— I got to take one more thing off my bucket list and did it twice!